erikaduan/textbook_notes/building_raps_with_r/raps_part_1_6.md

 #> [1] 4
 ```

-Note that the function `transparent_sum()` is also a pure function, as
+**Note:** `transparent_sum()` is also a pure function, as it does not
-it does not write anything to or require anything from the global
+write anything to or require anything from the global environment.
+Pure
-environment.
-Pure functions are referentially transparent by default.
+functions are referentially transparent by default.

 The `withr` package can also be used to purify bad functions without the
 need to rewrite the function body.